Gustoaxel/Clinical-autoencoder/README.md

 $ cd path/to/project
 $ pip install -r requirements.txt (Warning, before launching this command you must go to the directory where the requirements.txt is located)
 ```

+To install captum make sure you have a c++ compiler

 ## How to use :

 Everything is ready, now you have to open the code in spyder (top left button).